 A lot depends on if you’re using a tripod or shooting handheld.
 Below, I’ve separated the ideal camera settings for sunrise depending on how you’re shooting.
 Ideally, you’ll want to use a tripod, but depending on your morning, you might not want to lug one around.
 Shooting sunrise handheld is very feasible, especially with a low aperture lens.

-You’ll also want to ensure your shooting photos on RAW mode instead of JPG if your camera allows it.
+You’ll also want to make sure you’re shooting in RAW mode instead of JPG if your camera allows it.
 This will give you greater post-processing flexibility and allow you to change the white balance while editing.

 Settings When Using a Tripod for Sunrise